 How does session messaging work?
 Imagine a 24-hour timer.
 Whenever a contact sends an incoming message to a WhatsApp API connected business, the timer is reset.
 Inside these 24 hours, the company can send outgoing messages to that user without any restrictions.

 WhatsApp does not charge for session messaging.
+Any charges for these messages will depend on the rates of your SMS provider from whom you receive your WhatsApp Business API account.
 However, WhatsApp does charge for messages sent after 24 hours.
 These are called WhatsApp template messages.

 Template Messaging on WhatsApp Business API